-Hamming Window: This window is unique in that the time domain shape does not taper all the way to zero at the ends.
+Hamming Window.
+This window is unique in that the time domain shape does not taper all the way to zero at the ends (see Figure 3-55).
 This makes it a good choice if you wanted to process the real and imaginary parts of the spectrum off line and inverse transform it back to the time domain.
 Because the data does not taper to zero you could then remove the effect of the window function from the result.

-Figure 3-52: Time and frequency graphs of the Hamming window
+Figure 3-55: Time and frequency graphs of the Hamming window

-Hanning, Kaiser-Bessel, and Blackman-Harris Windows: These windows have various resolution bandwidths and scallop losses (see figures 3-53, 3-54, and 3-55).
-Choose the one that best allows you to view the signal characteristics you are interested in.
+Hanning, Kaiser-Bessel, and Blackman-Harris Windows.
+These windows have various resolution bandwidths and scallop losses (see figures 3-56, 3-57, and 3-58).
+Choose the one that best allows you to view the signal characteristics that you are interested in.
 The Blackman-Harris has a low amount of energy leakage compared to the other windows.
 The Hanning has the narrowest resolution bandwidth, but higher side lobes.

-Figure 3-53: Time and frequency graphs for the Hanning window
+Figure 3-56: Time and frequency graphs for the Hanning window

-Figure 3-54: Time and frequency graphs for the Kaiser-Bessel window
+Figure 3-57: Time and frequency graphs for the Kaiser-Bessel window

-Figure 3-55: Time and frequency graphs of the Blackman-Harris window
+Figure 3-58: Time and frequency graphs of the Blackman-Harris window

-Flattop2 Window: This window has the lowest scallop loss of any of the windows.
+Flattop2 Window.
+This window has the lowest scallop loss of any of the windows (see Figure 3-59).
 It also has a wider resolution bandwidth but lower side lobe attenuation.
 Also, it is unique because the time domain shape has negative values.

-Figure 3-56: Time and frequency domain graphs for the Flattop2 window
+Figure 3-59: Time and frequency domain graphs for the Flattop2 window

-Tek Exponential Window: The Tek Exponential window was invented at Tektronix.
-In the time domain, it is not a symmetrical bell shape as is the case with the other windows.
+Tek Exponential Window.
+The Tek Exponential window (see Figure 3-60) was invented at Tektronix.
+In the time domain, it is not a symmetrical bell shape as is the case with the other windows (see Figure 3-60).
 Instead, it is exponential with a peak at the 20% position of the time domain gate.
 The frequency domain shape is triangular.
 Use this window for impulse response testing where the 20% position is the zero phase reference point.
 More of the acquired data record length is used to capture the impulse response.
-Exact details of how to compute its values were published in the article, Impulse-response testing lets a single test do the work of thou-sands by John Pickerd in EDN magazine, April 27, 1995, page 95.
+Exact details of how to compute its values were published in the article, "Impulse-response testing lets a single test do the work of thousands" by John Pickerd in EDN magazine, April 27, 1995, page 95.

-Figure 3-57: Tek Exponential window in the time and the frequency domains
+Figure 3-60: Tek Exponential window in the time and the frequency domains

-Affects of trigger jitter.
-The oscilloscope acquisition system has a sample clock that is asynchronous with respect to the input signal.
+Effects of trigger jitter.
+The instrument acquisition system has a sample clock that is asynchronous with respect to the input signal.
 This means that from one acquisition to the next, samples may be in a different position on the waveform with respect to the trigger.
 Samples may vary in position by up to one sample interval.

 There are only two samples per cycle of a signal that have a frequency equal to one half of the sample rate.
-This is the highest non-aliased signal that can be output from the spectral analyzer.
+This is the highest nonaliased signal that can be output from the spectral analyzer.
 Thus, at this frequency, one sample of acquisition jitter will show up in the spectrum as 180 degree phase variations.
 The phase spectrum is dejittered by using the fractional trigger value of the instrument to correct all phases in the spectrum.
 Therefor phase is accurately measured from DC to the Nyquist frequency.